The64thGamer/cheeseepedia/content/wiki/concord-nc-7970-lyles-lane.md

 pageThumbnailFile = "qbddGzBdIJanT1pNSDPR.avif"
 latitudeLongitude = ["35.36315707","-80.71786548"]
 +++

-***7970 Lyles Lane, Store #381* is a *Chuck E. Cheese's* that opened on August 28th, 2001 with a Studio C Beta, 32m.
+***7970 Lyles Lane, Store #381*** is a *Chuck E. Cheese’s* that opened on August 28th, 2001 with a Studio C Beta, 32m.
 They received the 2.0 remodel in 2023.
-It's located in a freestanding building in the Concord Marketplace.**
+It's located in a freestanding building in the Concord Marketplace.

 ## History